 Our clients' legal and strategic objectives are the guideposts for every one of our engagements.
 We are not just our clients' lawyers; we are trusted advisers.

-In more than sixteen years of law practice, Bill Lalor has represented a diverse group of individual and commercial clients in litigated and other matters involving complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment, education, FINRA (including "dirty" U-5 issues), personal injury, toxic torts and mass torts, business disputes, regulatory matters, and other subject areas.
+In more than nineteen years of law practice based in New York and Connecticut, Bill Lalor has represented a diverse group of individual and commercial clients in an array of litigated and other matters involving business disputes, complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment disputes and negotiations, probate and estate matters, education, real estate, small business planning, personal injury, toxic torts and mass torts, regulatory matters, education law and other subject areas.

-Bill has litigated cases involving high-profile clients and adversaries in federal, state and specialized courts throughout the United States, including "CNA" and the Lloyd's of London insurance market.
-He also served as National Coordinating Counsel for high-profile clients including Alcoa Inc., Arkema, and a unit of BP Chemicals.
+Bill has litigated cases involving high-profile clients and adversaries in federal, state and specialized courts throughout the United States, including "CNA" insurers and the London insurance market.
+He has also served as National Coordinating Counsel for a number of clients including Alcoa Inc., Arkema, and a unit of BP Chemicals.
 Bill is admitted to practice in Connecticut, New York and Massachusetts and is a member of all U.S. District Courts in New York and Connecticut.

 Bill earned his Juris Doctor at The Pennsylvania State University in 1999, where he also earned his undergraduate degree in Accounting (1996).
-He was Editor-in-Chief of the environmental law review, and his writing has appeared in The Washington Examiner, The Harford Courant, The L Magazine, and The Stamford Advocate, among others.
-He lives in Wilton, Connecticut, with his wife, Jennifer, who is a Speech and Language Pathologist in private practice and his children, Katelyn and Evan.
-He has been a member of the Town of Wilton Council on Ethics, Parks and Recreation Commission, and Republican Town Committee, which he has chaired since October 2017.
-In 2017, Bill chaired a "slate" committee related to two Board of Selectmen campaigns in Wilton, and he has volunteered as a youth soccer and baseball coach.
+He was Editor-in-Chief of the environmental law review, and his writing has appeared in The New York Law Journal, Forbes, Risk Management Magazine, The Washington Examiner, The Hartford Courant, The L Magazine, and The Stamford Advocate, among others and he has been quoted in publications including The Wall Street Journal.

 Bar Number: 3039146